 Dr Inga Boellinghaus - Chartered Clinical Psychologist, PhD

-I offer individual psychological therapy to adults experiencing anxiety problems, such panic, worry, OCD or social anxiety, posttraumatic stress disorder (PTSD), as well as depression, low self-esteem, and relationship difficulties or work related stress.
+I offer individual psychological therapy to adults experiencing anxiety problems, such as panic, worry, OCD or social anxiety, posttraumatic stress disorder (PTSD), as well as depression, low self-esteem, and relationship difficulties or work related stress.

 I have a special interest in helping people to reclaim their lives after traumatic events and have extensive experience in working with people suffering from post-traumatic stress disorder (PTSD) and survivors of childhood abuse.